pgr3931/advent-of-code-2022/README.md

 Using a different language every day

 Not going for the "best" solutions.
-Just having fun
+Just having fun trying out new languages

 - Day 1: JavaScript
 - Day 2: Python